braintelligencePL/playgrounds/tips_tricks/mongoDB/README.md

 <br>

 `Hard Limit` - mongo document may have 16mb including embedded documents.
 Additionaly you can have 100 levels of embedded documents.
+For files beyond 16mb checkout [GridFS](https://docs.mongodb.com/manual/core/gridfs/).

 <br>